AdrianGonz97/lucia-sveltekit-demo/README.md

-# create-svelte
+# Lucia Sveltekit Demo

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).
+Demo to try out [Lucia](https://lucia-auth.vercel.app/), a _"user and session management library that provides an abstraction layer between your app and your database"_.
 ## Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!